seL4/docs/Tutorials/setting-up.md

 make user
 ```

-This will give you a terminal inside a container that has all the relevant tools to build, simulate, and test seL4 & Camkes programs.
+This will give you a terminal inside a container that has all the relevant tools to build, simulate, and test seL4 & CAmkES programs.

 The first time you run this, docker will fetch the relevant images, which may take a while.